-Being the swan in a family of ducks and trying to prove you aren’t ugly – it’s a fairly common conundrum for B2B business units in B2C companies.
+Are you the swan in a family of ducks, and trying to prove you aren’t ugly?

 If you’re running a B2B division within a B2C-dominated company, here are a few things to consider:

-- Supplement your team with external resources as appropriate, whether that includes consulting services like ours, individual contractors, or even interns.
-That kind of flexibility can really bolster your team and slingshot the performance of your unit without requiring the same kind of negotiation for resources that full-time hiring does.
+- Supplement your team with external resources as appropriate, whether that includes external consultants, individual contractors, or even interns.
+That kind of flexibility can bolster your team and slingshot the performance of your unit without requiring the same kind of negotiation for resources that full-time hiring does.

 Do you have experience leading both B2B and B2C divisions at the same time?
 What challenges did you face, and how did you overcome them?

 Are you the lonely B2B leader surrounded by B2C businesses?
 What do you find is key to success in that situation?